leahgarrett/ai-coding-vibes/presentation/slides.md

-# Title Slide
+# Using AI tools for coding

 ---

 ## Today's objective
-Get started with AI assisted coding
+Getting started with AI assisted coding

 ---